Updated August, 2023

-A category of engineered wood that is actually a vinyl/wood hybrid – this flooring has real wood on the top layer and vinyl/limestone composite as the base layer.
+A category of engineered wood that is actually a vinyl/wood hybrid has real wood on the top layer and vinyl-limestone composite as the base layer.

-In most situations, engineered wood with a plywood base is preferable.
+In most situations, engineered wood with a plywood or solid slab substrate is preferable.
 But there are reasons to use the hybrid.

-This eliminates that pine/spruce/fir odor in engineered wood and also doesn’t have a discernible PVC odor off-gassing that LVP has.
+This eliminates that pine/spruce/fir odor in engineered wood and also doesn’t have a discernible PVC odor offgassing to most people.
+It’s also waterproof.
 In many ways, it’s the best of both worlds.

 It’s one of my top picks for a trailer or RV.
 (More trailer flooring options here).

-1. Cali Bamboo Geowood is one I really liked.
+1. Cali Floors Geowood is one I really liked.
 It is very tolerable, and for those sensitive to wood, this limestone/PVC substrate (SPC) may be preferable to a plywood base.
-Plywood will have that odor of pine/spruce/fir and is made with some formaldehyde.
+(Plywood will have that odor of pine/spruce/fir and is made with some formaldehyde.)

 iii.
 Healthy Carpet